robertmand/FAIR-DaSH/_episodes/ep2.md

 >
 {: .challenge}

-### Why should you upload your data to a database?
+### Upload your data to a database will make your data visible through the following:
 1- Databases assign a unique persistent identifier to your data.

 2- Your data will be indexed and curated, making it easier to find.